italia/spid-shibboleth-proxy-docker/README.md

 SPID Auth Docker has been developed and is maintained by AgID - Agenzia per l'Italia Digitale.

+**DISCLAIMER: Is highly recommended to update the installed version to the latest pubblished release.**

 ## How to quickly test it

 1. Create a directory to store SAML certificates and another to store log